Skip to content

 • Pour the mixture into the pan

-• Cover, reduce to low heat bake as per recipe instructions
+• Cover, reduce to low heat, and bake as per recipe instructions

 • As with other waterless cooking burners, heat and cooking time adjustments may be needed

-• When baking there may be water you do not want in your dish, for example, wet bread.
-To alleviate this tilting the lid for the last 10 minutes of baking will reduce the moisture
+• When baking, there may be water you do not want in your dish, such as wet bread.
+To alleviate this, tilting the lid for the last 10 minutes of baking will reduce the moisture

 Related read What Bakeware is Made in the USA